 This applies to flights out of Australia and Australian domestic passengers departing from international terminals.

 Basically, restrictions apply to inorganic powders, see the table below for clarification on what is and isn’t ‘organic’.

 What is and isn’t restricted on flights.
 Source: Home Affairs

 Inorganic powders include salt, talcum powders and cleaning products for example.

 Lucky for us, protein powder is considered an organic powder and is therefore not restricted on flights, yay!

 Our tips on flying with powdered supplements

-From your staple proteins such as WPI, Earth Protein and Protein Matrix+ to Dessert Packs and Quick Protein Oats; there’s a travel pack to suit your needs.
+From your staple proteins such as WPI, Earth Protein and Protein Matrix+ to Dessert Sample Pack and Quick Protein Oats; there’s a Sample Packs to suit your needs.
 Capsules are also a great option as they take up very little space and involve no mess.